 Add the sweeteners and water into a pan, and mix well.
 If you use a whisk or a mixing spoon (that’s a spoon with a hole in it, I found out recently), you can mix with total abandon while avoiding the waves inside the pan.
 Bring the mixture to a boil, and turn off the heat as soon as the sweeteners are completely dissolved.

-Add in your xanthan gum, slowly sprinkling the fine powder evenly on top of the liquid.
+Add in xanthan gum, slowly sprinkling the fine powder evenly on top of the liquid.
 Whisk vigorously.
 This way, you will avoid any clumps from appearing.
 If you do get clumps, you can insert an immersion blender and give it a couple of quick pulses to get rid of them.

 The mixture will change color after the addition of xanthan gum, but you won’t notice much of a thickening while it is still warm.
-But you can taste it now, and make it sweeter with extra stevia or monk fruit drops.
+But you can taste it now, and if needed make it sweeter with extra stevia or monk fruit drops.
 Remember that the sweet taste will be cut in half, when you add the chocolate infused vodka to the mixture.

 After the sugar-free syrup is cooled down, just add it to the chocolate infused vodka and your homemade keto liqueur is done!
 You can add exactly 500 ml, to achieve the calculated proof, or more (the recipe makes a little bit over 500 ml syrup) if you want it sweeter and less alcoholic.
 In any case, the flavor will continue developing over time.
 I suggest waiting for at least one more week before enjoying.